nietras/nietras.github.io/_posts/2022-01-19-10-things-in-C-sharp-I-wish-were-different-that-wont-change.md

 layout: post
 title: 10 Tiny Things in C# I Wish Were Different
 ---
-As an exercise in futility in this blog post I look at a few things I wish were different in C# (and .NET as I am including BCL type names or similar too).
-I consider this an anti-post in the sense that I actually believe there is an "unsound" obsession in programming circles with counting lines or characters as exemplified in my own blog post [World's Smallest C# Program (featuring `N`)]({{
+In this blog post I look at a few things I wish were different in C# (and .NET as I am including BCL type names or similar too).
+I consider this an anti-pattern-post in the sense that I actually believe there is an "unsound" obsession in programming circles with counting code lines or characters as exemplified in my own blog post [World's Smallest C# Program (featuring `N`)]({{
 site.baseurl }}/2021/10/09/worlds-smallest-csharp-program).

-It's fun but has less relevance to writing good code than correctness, readability, debuggability, observability and performance.
+It's fun but has less relevance to writing good code than *correctness, readability, debuggability, observability and performance*.
 However, when possible one should choose the most succinct way to express code as long as the code is equivalent with regards to the mentioned points of merit.
 To be concrete this: